 Certified Tester Foundation Level

-The ISTQB helps you in taking the CT Foundation Level exam by providing you all the essential and latest documents in its download section.
-It offers you the exam structure and rules, as well as the Foundation Level syllabus, which is also available as an E-Book in two formats – free of charge.
-Independent of format, the syllabus covers all the relevant training topics, making it an ideal resource for your self-study.
+The ISTQB helps you prepare for CT Foundation Level certification by providing you all the essential and latest documents in its download section.
+It offers you the exam structure and rules, as well as the Foundation Level syllabus.
+The syllabus covers all the relevant training topics, making it an ideal resource for your self-study.

-For candidates wanting an even more in-depth preparation for the CT Foundation Level exam we recommend reading into Software Testing Foundations, A Study Guide for the Certified Tester Exam by Andreas Spillner, Tilo Linz, and Hans Schaefer.
+For candidates wanting an even more in-depth preparation for the CT Foundation Level certification exam, we recommend Software Testing Foundations, A Study Guide for the Certified Tester Exam by Andreas Spillner, Tilo Linz, and Hans Schaefer.
 This study guide is ISTQB compliant and also mentions the latest updates to the Certified Tester syllabus.

 Certified Tester FL Agile Extension

-Just like for the Foundation Level the ISTQB enables you to prepare for the Agile Extension exam by providing you the syllabus for the Agile Extension.
-Being also the source for trainers to structure their courses, it serves candidates very well in their exam preparation – whether individually or accompanying a training.
+Just like for the Foundation Level the ISTQB enables you to prepare for Agile Extension certification by providing you the syllabus for the Agile Extension.
+Being also the source for trainers to structure their courses, it serves candidates very well in their preparation – whether individually or in conjunction with a training.

 For an in-depth learning guide that covers the ISTQB syllabus for Agile Software Testing we recommend Testing in Scrum, A Guide for Software Quality Assurance in the Agile World by Tilo Linz.
-The book is relevant for both students preparing and trainers structuring courses for an Agile Extension exam.
+The book is relevant for both students preparing and trainers structuring courses for Agile Extension certification.

 Certified Tester Advanced Level

-Also candiates preparing for a CT Advanced Level exam have a selection of in-depth learning guides at hand that are aligned with the corresponding ISTQB syllabus.
-Each of the following books also includes sample questions at the appropriate level of difficulty to advance your self-study as efficient as possible.
+Also candidates preparing for CT Advanced Level certification have a selection of in-depth learning guides at hand that are aligned with the corresponding ISTQB syllabus.
+Each of the following books also includes sample questions at the appropriate level of difficulty to help you advance your self-study as efficiently as possible.

-For the CTAL Test Manager we recommend reading into Advanced Software Testing Vol. 2, 2nd Edition, Guide to the ISTQB Advanced Certification as an Advanced Test Manager by Rex Black.
+For the CTAL Test Manager we recommend Advanced Software Testing Vol. 2, 2nd Edition, Guide to the ISTQB Advanced Certification as an Advanced Test Manager by Rex Black.

-For the CTAL Test Analyst we recommend reading into Advanced Software Testing Vol. 1, 2nd Edition, Guide to the ISTQB Advanced Certification as an Advanced Test Analyst by Rex Black.
+For the CTAL Test Analyst we recommend Advanced Software Testing Vol. 1, 2nd Edition, Guide to the ISTQB Advanced Certification as an Advanced Test Analyst by Rex Black.